whohensee/SeeChange/docs/contribution.md

 ### Coding assistance

-We encourage developers to use a modern IDE such as PyCharm or VSCode.
+We (...well, the original author of this paragraph; the current main developer acutally disagrees with this enitre section...) encourage developers to use a modern IDE such as PyCharm or VSCode.
 This helps mitigate spelling mistakes, and highlights style guide violations that are otherwise not enforced by the code base.

 Using AI methods for code completion is encouraged,